nus-cs2103-AY2425S1/ip/docs/README.md

 ```

 ## Listing all tasks
-// Describe the action and its outcome.

 View all tasks currently in your task list.

-// Give examples of usage

 Example: 'list'